About Running Records

 - The next time a student logs into Kids A-Z, they will see the assessment they have been assigned.

-- You listen and score the running record and retelling after a student submits the recordings to your Kids A-Z In Basket.
+- Listen and score the running record and retelling after a student submits the recordings to your Kids A-Z In Basket.
+The quiz is automatically scored.

 Note Students can be assigned only one assessment at a time.